deepmindru-afk/shaw/backend/RUN_MIGRATION.md

 cd backend
 railway link
 ```
-Select your Shaw backend project from the list.
+Select your Roadtrip backend project from the list.

 **4. Run the migration:**
 ```bash